TABLE OF CONTENTS

 Step 5: Install Html Report, execute "npm install -g newman-reporter-html" command in cmd

 Step 6: Install HtmlXtra, execute "npm install -g newman newman-reporter-htmlextra" command in cmd

 Step 7: Execute the below command to increase heap memory:

 Step 8: Once Newman setup completes, you can execute each collection individually using the below command:

 newman run QuickOrder.postman_collection.json --timeout-script 300000 --environment API_Sanity_Environment_Variables.postman_environment.json -r cli,htmlextra --reporter-htmlextra-export Reports/QuickOrder.html

-After collection execution, html report gets generated in specified folder (in same directory)
+After collection execution, the HTML report gets generated in specified folder (in same directory)